GrimDevelopment/bypass/docs/CONFIG.md

 ## Definitions

 - `captcha` is on object for captcha-solving service, required for certain solvers.
-  - `active` determines whether or not the captcha-solver is enabled.
+  - `active` determines whether or not the CAPTCHA solver is enabled.
   - `service` determines which service is used for captcha-solving, like [2captcha (affiliate link)](https://2captcha.com?from=12366899).
   - `key` is the key used for your captcha-solving service.
 - `db` is the database used by BIFM.
+  - `active` determines whether or not the DB feature is enabled.
   - `url` is the URL to the MongoDB database.
 - `http` contains the HTTP settings for the server.
   - `port` is the port used for BIFM.